🎬 Video Generation¶

 -

-This paper proposes U-Mind, the first unified real-time full-stack multimodal interaction system supporting high-level reasoning dialogue and instruction following.
-Within a single interaction loop, the system jointly generates text, speech, and motion, and renders them into photorealistic video.
-Rehearsal-driven learning and a text-first decoding strategy are introduced to balance reasoning preservation with cross-modal alignment.
+Ours proposes U-Mind, the first unified real-time full-stack multimodal interaction system supporting high-level reasoning dialogue and instruction following.
+It jointly generates text, speech, and motion within a single interaction loop and renders them into realistic videos, balancing reasoning retention and cross-modal alignment through rehearsal-driven learning and text-first decoding strategies.

 - UniAVGen: Unified Audio and Video Generation with Asymmetric Cross-Modal Interactions